d-exclaimation/rescue-boat/README.md

 gradle build
 ```

-Install script maybe coming in the future
+_Install script maybe coming in the future or actual binaries, but I made no promises_

 ## FAQ